 This award is for individuals who, like John Studdy, have made a significant contribution to the MS movement in Australia.

-The 2022 award recipient is Mr Nigel Caswell for his commitment, dedication and service to people living with MS.
+The 2023 award recipient is Ms Rachel Kerr for her commitment, dedication and service to people living with MS in the Queensland community.

-MS Australia President, Associate Professor Des Graham says Mr Caswell has improved the lives of so many people living with MS.
+MS Australia President, Associate Professor Des Graham, says Ms Kerr has improved the lives of countless people living with MS.

-Related link: Award for decades of selfless service to people living with MS
+Related link: Award for providing a voice to people living with MS in the Queensland community

 Charlie Bennett has dedicated his life to supporting people with MS, fundraising to find a cure, and caring for his wife Jenny, a fellow MS Queensland Ambassador, who lives with the disease.
 Charlie cycles and captains ‘Team Jenny’ to raise awareness and vital funds for MS (since 2013, over $250,000), for research, care and support services.
 Charlie educates politicians and others about MS and says, “I choose to get involved because since becoming Jenny’s carer and making new friends with others in the MS community, I have seen how devastating this disease can be for people of all ages.
 It is a disease for life until a cure is found, a daily fight.
 They deserve better.”